 Bidding and Budgeting

-First of all, focus on cost per impression (CPM), and don’t even bother with cost per click unless this method fails.
+First of all, focus on cost per impression (CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience.), and don’t even bother with Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links. unless this method fails.
 More often than not, you will get a better CPC by using a good ad under the CPM model.
 If you notice you’re spending more than the suggested CPC bid rate, then certainly switch it up.

 In terms of bidding, I’ve found little difference in whether I bid on the low end or the high end.
 The thing is that if you bid high, that’s just your maximum bid.
 If you don’t have competition, you’ll still get the lower price.
 The disadvantage of bidding too low is that your ad may not get into circulation.

 But I’ve been successful with both methods.
 I tend to have more success bidding on the higher end of the range, getting the guarantee that my ad will be seen.

 So how about that daily A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis.?
 Glad you asked…

 A big mistake people make is going in with a determined budget and blowing it early.
 Don’t.